metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_single_v1beta1_manifest.md

 Optional:

-- `accept_eula` (Boolean) AcceptEULA accepts enterprise feature usage, must be set to true.otherwise backupmanager cannot be added to single/cluster version.https://victoriametrics.com/legal/esa/
+- `accept_eula` (Boolean) AcceptEULA accepts enterprise feature usage, must be set to true. otherwise backupmanager cannot be added to single/cluster version. https://victoriametrics.com/legal/esa/
 - `concurrency` (Number) Defines number of concurrent workers.
 Higher concurrency may reduce backup duration (default 10)
-- `credentials_secret` (Attributes) CredentialsSecret is secret in the same namespace for access to remote storageThe secret is mounted into /etc/vm/creds. (see [below for nested schema](#nestedatt--spec--vm_backup--credentials_secret))
+- `credentials_secret` (Attributes) CredentialsSecret is secret in the same namespace for access to remote storage The secret is mounted into /etc/vm/creds. (see [below for nested schema](#nestedatt--spec--vm_backup--credentials_secret))
 - `custom_s3_endpoint` (String) Custom S3 endpoint for use with S3-compatible storages (e.g. MinIO).
 S3 is used if not set
 - `destination` (String) Defines destination for backup
-- `destination_disable_suffix_add` (Boolean) DestinationDisableSuffixAdd - disables suffix adding for cluster version backupseach vmstorage backup must have unique backup folderso operator adds POD_NAME as suffix for backup destination folder.
+- `destination_disable_suffix_add` (Boolean) DestinationDisableSuffixAdd - disables suffix adding for cluster version backups each vmstorage backup must have unique backup folder so operator adds POD_NAME as suffix for backup destination folder.
 - `disable_daily` (Boolean) Defines if daily backups disabled (default false)
 - `disable_hourly` (Boolean) Defines if hourly backups disabled (default false)
 - `disable_monthly` (Boolean) Defines if monthly backups disabled (default false)